Uncontrollably Fond

-Uncontrollably Fond is a 2016 South Korean television series starring Kim Woo-bin and Bae Suzy.
+Uncontrollably Fond (함부로 애틋하게) is a 2016 Korean drama starring Kim Woo-bin and Bae Suzy.
 It aired on KBS2 from July 6 to September 8, 2016, every Wednesday and Thursday at 21:55 (KST).

 Synopsis

-Shin Joon-young (Kim Woo-bin) and Noh Eul (Bae Suzy) were classmates who were separated during their teenage years due to an ill-fated relationship, but later meet each other in adulthood.
-Shin Joon-young is now a top actor-singer, while Noh Eul is a documentary producer.
+Shin Joon-young (Kim Woo-bin) and Noh Eul (Bae Suzy), classmates separated during their teenage years due to a rocky relationship, soon meet each other in adulthood.
+Joon-young is now a top actor-singer, while Noh Eul is a documentary producer.

-Noh Eul had a tough childhood; her father died in a hit-and-run, prompting Noh Eul to quit school and make a living for herself and her brother.
-Shin Joon-young, on the other hand, had his life planned out for him.
+Noh Eul had a tough childhood, as her father died in a hit-and-run, prompting her to quit school and live for herself and her brother.
+On the other hand, Joon-young's life planned out for him.
 His mother wanted him to become a prosecutor to follow in the footsteps of his estranged father, but an incident caused him to quit law school and become a singer-actor.

 The two later reunite when Noh Eul is tasked to film Shin Joon-young's documentary.
 She convinces the producer that she can obtain his consent for the documentary shoot.
-Initially, Joon-young gives Noh Eul a hard time, but he eventually agrees to participate in the documentary.
+Initially, Joon-young gave Noh Eul a hard time, but eventually agrees to participate in the documentary.
 As they work together, he endeavors to mend their relationship and win her heart back.